TylerB24890/wp-theme-generator/docs/README.md

   The Customizer class is an extension of the [WordPress Customizer API](https://developer.wordpress.org/themes/customize-api/).
 Put all of your custom theme "Customizer" code within this class.
 It is instantiated in the `__construct()` function of the `\Lexi\Core\ThemeInit` class.

 ### `\Lexi\Core\Helper`
-  The Helper class is a collection of useful static PHP functions that can be accessed throughout the theme.
+  The Helper class is a collection of useful PHP functions that can be accessed throughout the theme.
+Most functions can be called through one of the functions in the `theme-functions.php` file.

 #### Variables